hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 A seperate job checks for orders that have this attribute added to them and internally hands them off for approval in the OMS.
 This is a two step process because it allows us to abstract the order approval checks from the actual order approval job, thus enabling extensiblity in the validations required for order approval for different retailers.

-For example, some retailers may have an additional fraud detection check that needs to be completed before an order can be completed.
+For example, some retailers may have an additional fraud detection check that needs to be completed before an order can be approved.
 Completetion of the fraud detection would add its own attribute (ex.
 "FRAUD_VERIFIED") to the order and the final order approval job would check both attributes before internally approving the order.

 **SFTP Locations**